Porco Rosso: Production

-The film was originally planned as a short in-flight film for Japan Airlines based on Hayao Miyazaki's manga The Age of the Flying Boat, but grew into a feature-length film.
 The outbreak of war in Yugoslavia cast a shadow over production and prompted a more serious tone for the film, which had been set in Dalmatia.
 The airline remained a major investor in the film and showed it as an in-flight film well before its theatrical release.
 Due to this, the opening text introducing the film appears simultaneously in Japanese, Italian, Korean, English, Chinese, Spanish, Arabic, Russian, French, and German.
 Telecom Animation Film Co., Ltd. helped animate the film.